Azure/spark-cdm-connector/README.md

 To report problems, ask questions or provide feedback, please send mail to asksparkcdm@microsoft.com.

 For more information about CDM see: https://docs.microsoft.com/en-us/common-data-model/ .

+# Release notes and updates to content

+[Python sample](https://github.com/Azure/spark-cdm-connector/blob/master/samples/SparkCDMsamplePython.ipynb) showing how to the use the connector added

+[Using the Spark CDM Connector](https://github.com/Azure/spark-cdm-connector/blob/master/documentation/overview.md) guide updated and now in markdown format